Walk Cycle to the Polls

 Where It Started

-32 students in the "Introduction to Animation" (ARTDES 243) curriculum at the Stamps School of Art & Design designed custom walk cycles.
-These hand-drawn characters were integrated into a controller-based racing game developed by EECS student designers Jacob Robinson and SC Klein.
+Inspired by U-M's rich ecosystem of voter engagement — exemplified by student-led "Walk to the Polls" drives and the Stamps School's Creative Campus Voting Project — Walk Cycle to the Polls launched its first iteration.
+32 students in Avery Lawrence's "Introduction to Animation" (ARTDES 243) courses at the Stamps School of Art & Design designed custom walk cycles.
+These hand-drawn characters were integrated into a racing game developed by EECS student designers Jacob Robinson and SC Klein.

 During early voting, the project staged a bracket-style tournament in the Duderstadt Center, adjacent to the North Campus voting station.
 The installation successfully mobilized 36 student participants into an art-to-voting pipeline, drawing cheering crowds and turning the act of voting into a celebratory public performance.